Use OneDrive for Business to manage your private documents

 Choose an opportunity from the drop-down menu, and then select Documents.

-Customer Engagement now organizes documents in a consolidated view.
+Customer Engagement (on-premises) now organizes documents in a consolidated view.

 Select Document Location to filter the document list.